pdohara/gitinit/contents/pages/fixing-mistakes.md

 	git checkout --force master
 	Already on 'master'

   Now we are back to where we wanted to be.
-What if we had added that file to the staging area, but not commited it yet?
+What if we had added that file to the staging area, but not committed it yet?
 Git has a command for clearing the staging area (index):

 	git reset
 	Unstaged changes after reset: